 Almourol Castle: The Island Fortress

-Castelo de Almourol looks like it was pulled from a fantasy novel.
-This Templar castle sits on a small rocky island in the middle of the Tagus River, accessible only by boat.
+Castelo de Almourol looks like it was pulled straight from a fantasy novel.
+This Templar castle sits isolated on a small rocky island in the middle of the Tagus River, accessible only by a quick boat ride.
+It is located just 25 minutes outside the city.

-Located about 25 minutes from Tomar Portugal, the castle is purely defensive.
-The island setting makes this incredibly photogenic, and the defensive position gives you a real sense of Templar strategic thinking.
-It is a quick visit, perfect for a morning excursion.
+The castle is purely defensive, completely lacking residential luxuries.
+The island setting makes this incredibly photogenic, and the isolated defensive position gives you a real sense of Templar strategic thinking.
+It is a very quick visit, making it perfect for an easy morning excursion to add to your Portugal road trip itinerary.

 tomar portugal 11 best things to do in the templar city 7